 The Great Mirror

-*For example, visit the collections called Cordoba: the Mesquita (Spain), Ely Cathedral (United Kingdom), Paris 1: Gothic (France), Three by Balthasar Neumann (Germany), Rome: More Churches and Florence: Churches (Italy); Istanbul: Religious Architecture (Turkey); The Church of the Holy Sepulcher and The Haram (Jerusalem); The Bad Shahi Mosque and Wazir Khan's Mosque (Pakistan); Khajuraho and Varanasi (Northern India); Ellora, Sanchi, Sanchi, Hampi, Ramappa, Kanchipuram, and Ranakpur (Peninsular India); Anuradhapura, Polonnuwara, and Buduruwagala (Sri Lanka); the several collections covering Pagan (Burma), Angkor (Cambodia), and Borobudur (Indonesia); Baodingshan and Foguangsi (China); and Nara: Horyuji (Japan)
+Religious Monuments, arranged from west to east across Eurasia, include Cordoba: the Mesquita (Spain), Ely Cathedral (United Kingdom), Paris 1: Gothic (France), Three by Balthasar Neumann (Germany), Rome: More Churches and Florence: Churches (Italy), Istanbul: Religious Architecture (Turkey), Historic Cairo (Egypt), The Church of the Holy Sepulcher and The Haram (Jerusalem), the Bad Shahi Mosque and Wazir Khan's Mosque (Pakistan), Khajuraho and Varanasi (Northern India); Ellora, Sanchi, Sanchi, Hampi, Ramappa, Kanchipuram, and Ranakpur (Peninsular India); Anuradhapura, Polonnuwara, and Buduruwagala (Sri Lanka), Pagan (Burma), Angkor (Cambodia), Borobudur (Indonesia), Baodingshan and Foguangsi (China), and Nara: Horyuji (Japan).

-**For the British in Asia, try the folders for New Delhi, Calcutta, Shimla, and Naini Tal (Northern India); Mumbai and Chennai (Peninsular India); Colombo and Kandy (Sri Lanka); Rangoon and Moulmein (Burma), and Singapore.
-For the British in Africa, try Khartoum (Sudan), Nairobi (Kenya), Dar es Salaam (Tanzania), and Johannesburg (S. Africa).
-For the Portuguese, try Macao (China), Bassein, Goa, and Diu (Peninsular India), and Ihla de Mozambique (Mozambique).
-For Germany, see Bagamoyo (Tanzania) and Swakopmund (Namibia).
+For the relics of Britain's empire in Asia, try New Delhi, Calcutta, Shimla, and Naini Tal (Northern India), Mumbai and Chennai (Peninsular India), Colombo and Kandy (Sri Lanka), Rangoon and Moulmein (Burma), and Singapore.
+For the British Empire in Africa, try Accra (Ghana), Khartoum (Sudan), Nairobi (Kenya), Dar es Salaam (Tanzania), Harare (Zimbabwe), and Johannesburg (S. Africa).
+For the Portuguese Empire, try Macao (China), Goa, Bassein, and Diu (Peninsular India), and Ihla de Mozambique (Mozambique).
+For the German Empire, see Bagamoyo (Tanzania) and Swakopmund (Namibia).
 For the quasi-colonial European treaty ports in China, see Shanghai: The Bund , Gulangyu, and Shantou.
 For American colonialism (European colonialism at one remove), see Manila: City Beautiful (Philippines).
 For the Americas see Mexico City and Port of Spain (Trinidad).

-For traditional rural landscapes, try Dujiangyan and Yunnan Village: Hengdi (China), as well as nearby Dujiangyan, Banaue (Philippines), Mt.
-Merapi and Bali (Indonesia), Bundelkhand (North India), Traverse of the Deccan (South India), Gurugal Oya and Lamesuriagama (Sri Lanka), Chaprot and Mills of Swat (Pakistan, and Jebel Akhdar and Al Ayn (Oman).
+For traditional rural landscapes, try Dujiangyan and Yunnan Village: Hengdi (China), Banaue (Philippines), Mt.
+Merapi and Bali (Indonesia), Bundelkhand (North India), Traverse of the Deccan (South India), Gurugal Oya and Lamesuriagama (Sri Lanka), Chaprot and Mills of Swat (Pakistan), and Jebel Akhdar and Al Ayn (Oman).

-Site additions in 2003 include Alpine Austria, Belgium (Bruges and Brussels), Spain (Andalucia), Germany (Heidelberg and Trier), Italy (Venice and Florence), and Thailand.
+Additions in 2003 included Alpine Austria, Belgium (Bruges and Brussels), Spain (Andalucia), Germany (Heidelberg and Trier), Italy (Venice and Florence), and Thailand.

-Additions in 2006 include Japan (Nara and Horyuji), Pakistan (Lahore), the United States (Oklahoma City), and the UK (Liverpool, Manchester, Cambridge, and Wigan).
+Additions in 2006 included Japan (Nara and Horyuji), Pakistan (Lahore), the United States (Oklahoma City), and the UK (Liverpool, Manchester, Cambridge, and Wigan).

-Corrections and comments can be sent to email@example.com.
+Corrections, comments, and permissions requests can be sent to the photographer and captioner, email@example.com